JeBear76/EC2-Lambda/README.md

 ###
  Roles
 - Lambda-EC2-Runner-Role
-    Allows a Lambda function to start, stop and terminate and ec2 instance using _lambda-access-for-ec2_ policy
+    * _lambda-access-for-ec2_ policy: Allows a Lambda function to start, stop and terminate and ec2 instance using
-    _iam-access-for-lambda_ allows lambda to attache the Instance Profile to the instance Cloudwatch access using AWSLambdaBasicExecutionRole
+    * _iam-access-for-lambda_ policy: Allows lambda to attache the Instance Profile to the instance
+    * _AWSLambdaBasicExecutionRole_ built-in policy: Cloudwatch access
+    * _AWSLambdaVPCAccessExecutionRole_ built-in policy: Needed to put functions in the VPC

 - EC2-Processor-Role
-    Interacts with S3 using _s3-access-for-ec2_
+    * _s3-access-for-ec2_ policy: Interacts with S3 using
-    Triggers its own termination using _lambda-access-for-ec2_
+    * _lambda-access-for-ec2_ policy: Allows triggering lambda functions
-    Log into cloudwatch using _cloudwatch-access-for-ec2_
+    * _cloudwatch-access-for-ec2_ policy: Log to cloudwatch

 ### Buckets
 - ec2-lambda-input